 Market performance in Asia in the first quarter has been mixed, with the Asia ex-Japan stock rally largely stalling after surging 68 percent in 2009, held back by worries that the global economic recovery and a rebound in corporate profits may sputter.

 The MSCI Asia ex-Japan equities index has gained a scant 2 percent so far this year, prompting investors to shift into regional bonds, especially high-yield and riskier credits.

-The benchmark JPMorgan EMBI+ credit index for Asia rose 2.8 percent in the first quarter, with far larger gains seen in some Southeast Asian sovereign debt, which have also benefited from appreciating local currencies.
+The benchmark JPMorgan EMBI+ credit index for Asia rose 2.8 percent in the first quarter, but far larger gains have been seen in some Southeast Asian sovereign debt, which have also benefited from appreciating local currencies.